Words for Better Thoughts: 7 Tips

 Power of Words and Thoughts

-By exchanging the words for more positive and powerful ones, you exchange the concepts you use and therefore the effect of the thoughts on you.
+Language influences how you see yourself.
 Changes in thoughts can completely change your perception of circumstances and events in your life.
-This can help you feel better, lighter, more positive and optimistic, and more capable.
+This can help you feel better, lighter, positive, optimistic, and capable.

 “If we understood the power of our thoughts, we would guard them more closely.
 If we understood the awesome power of our words, we would prefer silence to almost anything negative.
 In our thoughts and words, we create our own weaknesses and our own strengths.
 Our limitations and joys begin in our hearts.
 We can always replace negative with positive.”